PacktPublishing/Mastering-CSS-Grid/chapter3/README.md

 # Chapter 3: AwesomeAnalytics and code examples

-With this project, we can practice what we've learned in chapter one.
+With this project, we can practice what we've learned in chapter three.

 ## Getting started